There have been some speculations going on about the differences between bobcat and lynx.

 Mountain lions are the Canadian lynx and bobcat’s greatest foe.
 The wildcats also share habitat and prey with other predators, including foxes, bears, and coyotes.

 All lynx ferociously defend themselves when cornered.
 Although they typically avoid people.
-This doesn’t mean they won’t attack a human if they are threatened.
+This doesn’t mean they won’t attack a human if threatened.

 Like other cats, the lynx is a stalking hunter.
-It hunts preys such as rabbits and other animals.
-The cat rarely chases after its prey, most especially if the snow runs deep down.
+It hunts prey such as rabbits and other animals.
+The cat rarely chases after its prey, especially if the snow runs deep down.

-Alternatively, it hides behind tree stumps or rocks until a potential prey walk by.
+Alternatively, it hides behind tree stumps or rocks until a potential prey walks by.
 Depending on its environment, the lynx feeds on pigs, beavers, rabbits and hares, rodents, or deer.

 The difference between a bobcat and a lynx is as follows: